 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER OR WIN.
 A PURCHASE OR PAYMENT WILL NOT INCREASE AN ENTRANT’S CHANCE OF WINNING.
 VOID WHERE PROHIBITED BY LAW.

-Contest Administrator:
+Contest Administrator: KYMX, 280 Commerce Circle, Sacramento, CA 95815

-Contest Sponsor:
+Contest Sponsor: KYMX, 280 Commerce Circle, Sacramento, CA 95815

 HOW TO ENTER

-These rules govern the (“Contest”), which is being conducted by (“Station”).
-The Contest begins on and ends on (“Contest Dates”).
+These rules govern the Employee Of The Day 3-18 (“Contest”), which is being conducted by KYMX (“Station”).
+The Contest begins on March 15, 2019 and ends on March 29, 2019 or until ten (10) prizewinners are selected, whichever occurs first (“Contest Dates”).
 Entrants may enter via online only.

-To enter the Contest, entrant may enter online beginning on at and ending on at (“Entry Period”) as follows:
+To enter the Contest, entrant may enter online beginning on March 15, 2019 at 5:00pm (PST) and ending on March 29, 2019 at 11:59pm (PST) or until ten (10) prizewinners are selected, whichever occurs first (“Entry Period”) as follows:

-To enter online, visit and follow the links and instructions to enter the Contest and complete and submit the online entry form during the Entry Period outlined above.
+To enter online, visit mix96sac.com and follow the links and instructions to enter the Contest and complete and submit the online entry form during the Entry Period outlined above.
 Online entrants are subject to all notices posted online including but not limited to the Station’s Privacy Policy.
 Only one (1) entry per eligible person during the Entry Period regardless if entrant has more than one email address.
 Multiple participants are not permitted to share the same email address.
 P.O.
 Boxes are not permitted as addresses.
 Entries submitted may not be acknowledged or returned.
 Proof of submission of an entry shall not be deemed proof of receipt by the Contest Administrator.

 Due to delays in the online streaming of the Station’s broadcast signal, listeners to the online stream may not be able to participate in, or may be disadvantaged in participating in, the Contest.
 Entrants should not rely on streamed broadcasts and are encouraged to listen to the Station on-air versus online.
 The Station is not responsible for any disadvantages or losses that result from online streaming delays of any nature, nor is station otherwise responsible for any delays in online streaming.